WXSD-Sales/azure-based-membership-management/README.md

 5. Review and follow the [Creating a Webex Bot](https://developer.webex.com/docs/bots#creating-a-webex-bot) guide.
 Take note of your Bot ID and Bot access token.
 Assign these values to the `WEBEX_BOT_ID` and `WEBEX_BOT_TOKEN` environment variables within the `.env` file respectively.

-6. Install Composer dependencies for the application.
+6. Install Composer dependencies for the application:
    ```
    docker run --rm \
     -u "$(id -u):$(id -g)" \